vesoft-inc/nebula/docs/get-started.md

 **Startup Nebula Graph**

-When `nebula` image is ready, runs a container:
+When `nebula` image is ready, run a container:

 ```
 > docker run -it vesoft/nebula-graph:latest /bin/bash